OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 * User needs to enable the audit history in the end system for entity and fields to perform the history-based sync.
 Refer to [Enable Audit History](msdynamics.md#enable-audit-history) section to know how to enable the audit history.
 * If the audit history is disabled, entities will be synced in the current state only.
 * MS Dynamics 365 as source system:
-  * When the user turns on the audit history for any entity from the end system settings after starting the sync, conflicts can be generated if the conflict detection setting is enabled in the OpsHub Integration Manager mapping.
+  * When the user turns on the audit history for any entity from the end system settings after starting the sync, conflicts can be generated if the conflict detection setting is enabled in the <code class="expression">space.vars.SITENAME</code> mapping.
 * MS Dynamics 365 as target system:
   * When the user turns off the audit history for any entity from the end system settings after starting the sync, the recovery will not be handled for the entities  [which are synced before enabling the history].